 So ask yourself, “how far will you go for a friend?”

 My heart is broken because my friend couldn’t say goodbye to her own pet.
 I can’t imagine if the shoe were on the other foot.
 That, alone, makes me cry.
 I’m so sorry this happened.
 I am, however, glad I got to know and love both her pets, especially Rosebud.
+I think of that fur baby a lot.

 So I hope she thinks I’m a good friend.
 I hope I have friends that know they can call at

-Play nice, make friends, and tell the truth.
+So play nice, make friends, and tell the truth.
 Our lives are connected and it takes a village.
 Be there to help someone.
 You may help yourself even more.

 I also want to know what simple phrases, quotes, or other pearls of wisdom have positively impacted your life.
 I’m going to pick a guest contributor one day a week so that we can keep this lively from a perspective sense.
 Email me at email@example.com.
 I appreciate your thoughts!